 Performance Benchmarks

-tileserver-rs is designed for high-performance vector tile serving.
-This page documents benchmark results for both PMTiles and MBTiles sources.
+tileserver-rs is designed for high-performance tile serving.
+This page documents benchmark results for PMTiles, MBTiles, PostgreSQL, and Cloud Optimized GeoTIFF (COG) sources.

 Test Environment